neo-project/neo-express/docs/command-reference.md

 <!-- markdownlint-enable -->
 # Neo-Express N3 Command Reference

-> Note: This is the command reference for Neo-Express 3.6, targeting N3.
+> Note: This is the command reference for Neo-Express 3.10.0, targeting N3.
 >
 > You can pass -?|-h|--help to show a list of supported commands or to show
 > help information about a specific command.

+Commands that accept `--trace` write local `.neo-trace` files for executed transactions in the current directory.
+To trace transactions that already exist on MainNet or TestNet, use `neotrace` instead.

 ## Specifying Signing and Non-Signing Accounts